yograut/pc_offline_challenge/Readme.md

 ## Further improvements
 1. We can delete the catch if not accessed by the application recently.
 We can discuss ageing.
+Instead of providing blanket expiration criteria, we can check which key is not accessed in long time and we can delete that key only.
 2. We can implement log functionality
     We can capture and write all errors in one log file.
 Errors from any operation or from any event, function
 3. We can add more test cases here as I considered only major scenarios.